portley-0/liveduel-demo-2/backend/README.md

 The Rebalancer Bot leverages several advanced algorithms and strategies:

-* **Cyclic Coordinate Descent:** The core optimization algorithm used to find the ideal trade amounts by iteratively refining each outcome.
+* **High-Precision Fixed-Point Math:** The core of the rebalancer's accuracy.
+A TypeScript library using BigInt that faithfully re-implements the Fixed192x64Math from the smart contracts.
+This avoids floating-point errors and ensures the off-chain calculations match the on-chain reality.

-* **Binary Search:** The efficient search algorithm used within the Coordinate Descent to find the optimal value for each individual outcome.
+* **Directional Search & Ternary Search:** The optimization algorithm used to find the ideal trade.
+It first calculates an optimal direction vector to move the market odds and then uses a Ternary Search to find the optimal trade magnitude (k) along that vector which minimizes the error from the target odds.
+This is a robust approach for unimodal functions.
 * **Token Set Ratio (Fuzzy String Matching):** The specific algorithm from the `fuzzball` library used to reliably map team names between different API sources.
 * **Off-Chain LMSR Simulation:** Replicating the on-chain `pow(2,x)`-based LMSR price formula in TypeScript to predict trade outcomes instantly without gas costs.
 * **Zero-Cost Rebalancing Strategy:** The overall financial goal of structuring trades to have a net cost of zero, using the proceeds from selling overpriced outcomes to fund the purchase of underpriced ones.